sammcanany/PortfolioBackend/README.md

 ## Deployment

+This backend is deployed and running on [Render](https://render.com/).
-You can deploy this backend to any Node.js-compatible host (Render, Heroku, etc.).
+You can deploy your own instance to Render or any Node.js-compatible host (Render, Heroku, etc.).
 Make sure to set the required environment variables in your hosting platform.

 ---